Yankees vs. Padres Player Props Betting Odds

 Torres Stats

-- Torres has eight doubles, a triple, nine home runs, 25 walks and 25 RBI (49 total hits).
-He has stolen five bases.
+- Torres has 50 hits with eight doubles, a triple, nine home runs and 25 walks.
+He has driven in 25 runs with five stolen bases.

-- Torres hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is batting .381 with three home runs, a walk and four RBI.
+- Torres hopes to build on a six-game hitting streak in this matchup.
+In his last 10 outings he is hitting .310 with three home runs, two walks and six RBI.

 Torres Recent Games